bfetler/cms_medicare/README.md

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_hist_plots/hist_pay_per_person_group7.png" alt="example histogram per person" />

-Much of the data do not follow a normal distribution, peaked to the left with tails to the right.
+Much of the data does not follow a normal distribution, and is skewed to the left, although there is a lot of variation.
 Others have very few providers, for whom it is difficult to do statistics.
 For example:
-+ There are 51 Radiation Therapy providers, while there are 4363 Radiation Oncology providers.
++ There are 51 providers in Radiation Therapy, while there are 4363 in Radiation Oncology.
 There is only 1 Interventional Cardiologist.
-+ The standard error is greater than the mean or median for *Payment Per Person* for Radiation Oncology, Ambulance Service Supplier, Cardiology, Clinical Laboratory, Hematology, Medical Oncology, Nuclear Medicine and Vascular Surgery.
++ Medical Oncology, Infectious Disease and Psychologist *Payment Per Service* have two-peak distributions, although *Payment Per Person* has a single peak.
-+ The standard error is greater than the mean or median for *Payment Per Service* for Ambulance Service Supplier, Clinical Laboratory, Hematology/Oncology, Nuclear Medicine, Oral Surgery and Urology.
++ + Psychologist providers have a fat distribution with a wide range.

 The variation in costs may be due to the type of facility (e.g. major hospital or not) or location (e.g. urban or rural area), and requires further investigation.